mallorbc/Finetune_LLMs/finetuning_repo/README.md

 ## Wandb

-Wandb is a tool used to track and visualize all the pieces of your machine learning pipeline, from datasets to production models.
+Wandb is a tool used to track and visualize all the pieces of your machine-learning pipeline, from datasets to production models.
 See more [here](https://github.com/wandb/wandb) and [here](https://wandb.ai/)

 This is a tool that can give you a nice web interface to track the loss values while training.
 Alternatively, you could use a log file which I will go over under running.